 Classified by the Carnegie Foundation as having “very high research activity,” the University of Hawaiʻi at Mānoa is recognized for its pioneering research in such fields as oceanography, astronomy, Pacific Islands and Asian area studies, linguistics, education, tropical agriculture, cancer, and genetics.

-Proud to be recognized as a land-, sea-, and space-grant institution, UH Mānoa is ranked in the top 50 public universities in research expenditures by the National Science Foundation.
-The University of Hawaiʻi at Mānoa maintains a vibrant and active research program with more than $300 million in new extramural funds for research in 2014.
+Proud to be recognized as a land-, sea-, and space-grant institution, UH Mānoa is ranked 48th among U.S. public universities in the level of extramural research expenditures ($317 million), and 37th among U.S. public universities in level of Federal research expenditures, according to the latest figures from the National Science Foundation.
+With these funds, UH Mānoa maintains a vibrant and active research program.

 What’s more, the University is ranked among the top world universities for its publications.
-According to the 2014 Performance Ranking of Scientific Papers for World Universities, the University of Hawaiʻi is 203rd Overall, and 80th in the United States.
+According to the 2015 Performance Ranking of Scientific Papers for World Universities, the University of Hawaiʻi is 186th overall, and 71st in the United States.
 This ranking provides a snapshot of our continuing efforts in research productivity, research impact and research excellence.

 Kaunānā is the online research publication of the University of Hawaiʻi at Mānoa.

 UH Mānoa is home to some of the world's most unique research facilities.

 For example, this includes the Hawaiʻi Institute of Geophysics & Planetology, with laboratories in cosmochemistry, infrared spectroscopy, infrasound, paleomagnetics, and Raman spectroscopy.